 The Maine Human Rights Act (MHRA) expressly prohibits discrimination based on sexual orientation.
 The Maine Human Rights Commission (MHRC) also has regulations which interpret and clarify the prohibitions against sexual orientation discrimination in the MHRA.
 Additionally, the MHRC publishes a list of questions that employers may not ask applicants because the answers could reveal information about whether an applicant is a member of a protected group.
 This list of prohibited questions includes questions about the applicant’s spouse since answers to those questions could reveal the applicant’s sexual orientation.

-Under the MHRA, a victim of sexual orientation discrimination can file a complaint with the MHRC and the MHRC will conduct an investigation.
+Under the MHRA and Title VII, a victim of sexual orientation discrimination can file a complaint with the MHRC.
+The MHRC will cross file with complaint with the Equal Employment Opportunity Commission, if appropriate, and then conduct an investigation.
 Whether a lawyer represents you or not, the MHRC is the first step in the process of pursuing a claim of sexual orientation discrimination.
 The Maine Employee Rights Group frequently files complaints for our clients with the MHRC and we have decades of experience representing clients through the MHRC’s process.
-Before filing a complaint with the MHRC, it is a good idea to consult with an attorney such as one of the experienced attorneys at the Maine Employee Rights Group.Victims of Sexual Orientation Discrimination Are Entitled to Compensation for Damages
+Before filing a complaint with the MHRC, it is a good idea to consult with an attorney such as one of the experienced attorneys at the Maine Employee Rights Group.Victims of Sexual Orientation Discrimination are Entitled to Compensation for Damages

 Victims of sexual orientation discrimination are entitled to compensation for damages if they can prove they have suffered damages due to the discrimination.
 Damages that victims of discrimination often experience are lost pay, lost employee benefits, harm to reputation, and emotional distress.
 Sometimes, employers also have to pay punitive damages if they are found to have discriminated against a worker because of their sexual orientation.Trust Our Experienced Attorneys With Your Case